NYCEDU/nycedu-automation/README.md

 ## Top TODOs

-- Error handling to send back 500 codes
+- Deploy app
 - Get API keys and form values for production Slack team and form
 - Configure application for production and deploy
 - Set up a cron service to hit the endpoint every 30-60 minutes
 - Error handling for connection failures etc.
 - Better logging
-- Remove lodash dependency in package.json
 - Tests!
 - Linting and style guide
 - Set up issue tracking and slack / github integrations for devs
 - Better null checking in `parseResponseForEmails`
-- Return more than just emails (also Twitter handles etc.) from `getInvitees`
+- Refactor Twitter code with promises